Cone Beam Model#

 - Returns:

-recon (jax array) – The reconstructed volume after FDK reconstruction.
+recon (numpy or jax array) – The reconstructed volume after FDK reconstruction – numpy by default, slice-sharded if

 This function reduces memory usage for cone beam MBIR reconstruction by approximately a factor of 2 by splitting the detector rows into two overlapping halves, reconstructing each half separately, and stitching the reconstructions together.